davidstutz/superpixel-benchmark/README.md

 * Write a command line tool, preferably in C++ or Matlab, following the standards described in [Submission](docs/SUBMISSION.md).
-This is easily done by following the example of the provided algorithms in this repository.
+This is easily done by following the examples of the provided algorithms in this repository.
 * Optimize parameters on the provided training sets.
 This can be done following the examples in `lib_eval_parameter_optimization_cli`, see [Submission](docs/SUBMISSION.md).
-* Using the obtained parameters, run the algorithm on the test sets to obtain [200, 400, ..., 5200] superpixels and contact us to integrate to look over the results and integrate them into the plots.
+* Using the obtained parameters, run the algorithm on the test sets to obtain [200, 400, ..., 5200] superpixels, evaluate the results using `eval_summary_cli` and contact us to look over the results and integrate them into the plots.

 ## License